Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 He opines on almost everything.

-Um he was really quite young as an activist when the president launched his initial campaign, and he has kind of ridden along with MAGA um since 2016 and Bill.
+He was really quite young as an activist when the president launched his initial campaign.

-We're ugly influential with a guy who wants to kill us.
+We're oddly influential with the guy who wants to kill us.

 But this is the hallmark of revolution.